Koukyosyumei/AIJack/README.md

 ### 1. Collaborative Learning

->> Train a single model without sharing the private datasets of multiple clients.
+>>:globe_with_meridians: Train a single model without sharing the private datasets of multiple clients.

 #### 1.1.
 NN